240th Rifle Division: Battles for Kyiv

 By September 9 the 38th Army was attacking along the Kyiv axis, preparing to force the Dniepr immediately south of the city.
 However, when its forces were already only two to three marches from the river Vatutin ordered Chibisov to regroup to his right wing so as to instead make its crossing north of Kyiv.
 The Army was tasked with creating a bridgehead, reaching as far as the Irpin River, while also destroying the German east bank bridgehead at Darnitsa.
 The four divisions of 51st Corps were to make the crossing while 50th Corps operated against Darnitsa.
-As of September 20 the 240th was recorded as being one of the strongest of 38th Army's rifle divisions with 8,442 personnel, armed with 70 82mm and 19 120mm mortars, 13 76mm regimental and 19 76mm divisional guns, three trophy 105mm howitzers and 10 122mm howitzers.
+As of September 20 the 240th was recorded as being one of the strongest of 38th Army's rifle divisions with 8,442 personnel, armed with 70 82 mm and 19 120 mm mortars, 13 76 mm regimental and 19 76 mm divisional guns, three trophy 105 mm howitzers and 10 122 mm howitzers.
 By the end of September 22 the 240th and the main forces of the 167th reached the Desna River along the Letki–Rozhny sector, with no opposition in front of them, but the 208th Infantry Division was approaching the west bank of the Dniepr from the mouth of the Irpen as far as Kyiv.
 The two rifle divisions were tasked with forcing the Desna as quickly as possible so as to seize bridgeheads over the Dniepr before the defense could consolidate.

 38th Army had left most of its crossing equipment well to the rear, so was forced to rely on improvised means.
 It was near the end of September 24 when the 240th reached the Svaromye area and the 167th the Staroselye area.
 The 180th arrived on September 25 and the 340th Rifle Division even later.
 Overnight on September 25/26 the first crossing was attempted but this was repulsed by artillery and small arms fire.
 By the end of the 26th the reconnaissance company of the 180th had got over while one battalion of the 167th occupied a midstream island near Vyshhorod and on the 27th the 240th also got a company across near Svaromye.
 One of the first men over was Jr. Sgt.
 Yegor Mitrofanovich Zavelytskii, who led the crew of a heavy machine gun of the 842nd Rifle Regiment.
 The first task was to join the several footholds into a united bridgehead (later known as the Lyutizh bridgehead) and, according to the regimental commander, Lt.
 Col. V. G. Potsikaylo, Zavelytskii was instrumental in turning the captured positions into a fortress.
 During the fighting for the village of Lyutizh itself on October 4 his gun crew was responsible for helping to repel 13 counterattacks.
 On October 18 Potsikaylo recommended him for the award of the Gold Star of a Hero of the Soviet Union, which was granted on January 10, 1944.
 Before this took place Zavelytskii went missing and it was not until the 1990s that local historians determined that he had died of wounds in a hospital in Belgorod on October 26, 1943.